-Overall equipment effectiveness (OEE) is a hierarchy of metrics developed by Seiichi Nakajima in the 1960s
+Overall equipment effectiveness (OEE) is a hierarchy of metrics developed by Seiichi

 to evaluate how effectively a manufacturing operation is